 The provisions of this Code shall apply to the installation, alteration, repair, use and occupancy of every manufactured home and the installation thereof.
-All appurtenances (i.e. field equipment, etc.) connected or attached to such manufactured homes shall comply with the North Carolina Residential Code, current edition and the North Carolina State Electrical Code, current edition.
+All appurtenances connected or attached to such manufactured homes shall comply with the North Carolina Residential Code, current edition.
 All NEW homes shall be installed in accordance with the Manufacturer's Installation Instructions, which are required to comply with the HUD document, 24 CFR Part 3285, Model Manufactured Home Installation Standards.
 All USED manufactured homes with a date of manufacture prior to January 1, 2009 shall be installed in accordance with the provisions of this Code.
 This Edition has been updated to meet or exceed the requirements of 24 CFR Part 3285, Model Manufactured Home Installation Standards.
-All USED manufactured homes with a date of manufacture on or after January 1, 2009 shall be installed in accordance with the Manufacturer's Installation Instructions, any applicable areas not covered in the Manufacturer's Installation Instructions shall be in accordance with this Code.
+All USED manufactured homes with a date of manufacture on or after January 1, 2009 shall be installed in accordance with the Manufacturer's Installation Instructions, if available, OR the provisions of this Code.
+For ALL homes that are installed using the Manufacturer's Installation Instructions, any applicable areas not covered in the Manufacturer's Installation Instructions shall be in accordance with this Code.